dguerrar/magento_interview/README.md

 ##Emails.
 No server have been configured.
 A 'fake' service have been developed.
 All the emails are queued and if the actualtime %2 ==0 (serves me as a fake 'down email service, the queue is processed and the emails served).
-This queue is processed every 5 minutes.
+This queue is processed every 10 seconds.

 _______________________________________________________________________________________________